 To program the keys to the MAX78000 by using the MAX78000 bootloader, use the following steps:

 At the command prompt or in the PowerShell window, enter the following commands, replacing COMxx with the correct USB serial device COM port found in section Programming the MAX32630FTHR at step 4.b.
+The “download_fw_over_host.exe” executable file resides in the MAX78000_MSBL directory.

-download_fw_over_host.exe -k max78000_key.txt -p COMXX
+./download_fw_over_host.exe -k max78000_key.txt -p COMXX

 Note that the shared keys are sample one and they should be updated accordingly before programming keys.
+Moreover, the key cannot be updated unless SWD lock/unlock procedure and this procedure can be processed up to 4 times.

 MSBL File Programming